TownyAdvanced/Towny/README.md

 Towny is one of the oldest still-in-development plugins for Minecraft.
 It was created by Shadeness for the now-defunct server platform called hMod.

 It is the second-oldest land protection plugin to become popular for Minecraft, having been beaten by WorldGuard by just a couple months.
+Go check out some of the [features](https://github.com/TownyAdvanced/Towny/wiki#features) Towny has and see why it's still popular for yourself.
 </p>

 ___